Here is what you need to know about the Olympic Boxing Task Force (BTF), its creation, its members and its mission.

 The BTF is supported by a dedicated management team of boxing experts to help run the qualifying events and the Olympic tournament.

-The BTF is in charge of delivering four Continental Qualifying Events and one final World Qualifying Event, to be held between February and May 2020.
+The BTF is in charge of delivering the Boxing Road to Tokyo qualifying events, to be held between February and June 2021.
 They are as follows:

 African Qualifying Event – Dakar, SEN